 Dewdney campground is a small campsite located on the riverbank of Similkameen River, making it a great site for canoeing and kayaking.
 There are around 7 sites, all equipped with a picnic table and fire rings, and you can find an outhouse (drop toilet) across the road.

-This was a great campsite that would be suitable for longer term camping, the only downfall is the highway located across the river, which can get noisy.
+This was a great campsite that would be suitable for long-term camping, the only downfall is the highway located across the river, which can get noisy.